andresribeiro/ciara-docs/README.md

 # Ciara Documentation

-This repository contains the documentation for Ciara, a deployment tool to securely deploy any application on any server in minutes 4 minutes.
+This repository contains the documentation for Ciara, a deployment tool to securely deploy any application on any server.

 ## Contributing